Cardinals vs. Cubs Player Props Betting Odds

 Edman Stats

-- Tommy Edman has put up 26 hits with four doubles, a triple, five home runs and 12 walks.
+- Tommy Edman has 26 hits with four doubles, a triple, five home runs and 12 walks.
 He has driven in 14 runs with three stolen bases.

 Edman Recent Games